lcyyy22/EnglishPal-master/docs/source/index.rst

                 session.add(model.Reading(username = user.username, article_id = article_id))
                 session.commit()
                 return article_id
-            # For each article, judge its new word difficulty level, and return to the article when the difficulty level of the article is equal to its new word difficulty level
+            # For each article judge its new word difficulty level, and return to the article when the difficulty level of the article is equal to its new word difficulty level
             #session to record the user status
             raise NoArticleMatched()
         else: